Thunderbird (missile): Seaslug and Red Heathen

-Thunderbird traces its history to the 1947 reorganization of British missile projects.
+Thunderbird traces its history to the 1947 reorganisation of British missile projects.
 At the time there was a wide variety of concepts under study among various groups in the British Army, Royal Navy and Royal Air Force.
 All of these were handed to the Ministry of Supply (MoS) with the Royal Aircraft Establishment (RAE) providing technical direction.

-Among the projects inherited by the RAE was a 1943 Navy effort to develop a surface-to-air missiles (SAMs) to shoot down aircraft carrying glide bombs and anti-shipping missiles before they could reach firing range.
+Among the projects inherited by the RAE was a 1943 Navy effort to develop surface-to-air missiles (SAMs) to shoot down aircraft carrying glide bombs and anti-shipping missiles before they could reach firing range.
 In March 1944, a panel known as the GAP Committee formed within the MoS to consider this and similar designs from the Army.
 The group was reformed several times, growing each time as the topic grew more important.
 From their work the LOPGAP experimental design emerged, short for "Liquid Oxygen and Petrol Guided Anti-aircraft Projectile".
 Armstrong Whitworth won a contract to develop its liquid-fueled rocket engine.

 The Navy's initial design was reformulated several times as the threat evolved from propeller-driven medium bombers to jet-powered strike aircraft, but remained largely the same in terms of performance; it called for a missile using beam riding guidance on the Navy's Type 909 radar with range on the order of 30,000–60,000 yards and capability against subsonic aircraft.
 This was renamed Seaslug in 1947, shortly before being moved to the RAE.
 The RAE was interested in seeing ramjet technology applied to this role, and asked de Havilland to submit an entry for Seaslug as well.
 They were too busy working with Red Hawk, so the contract was offered to Bristol Aerospace instead.

 The GAP committee also considered the needs of the Army and Air Force, based on the same technology but aimed at higher performance aircraft and longer ranges on the order of 100,000 yards.
 As a new project, it was assigned a name under the newly-introduced MoS rainbow code, "Red Heathen".
 English Electric won the development contract.